vapoursynth/vapoursynth/doc/functions/merge.rst

    Merges *clipa* and *clipb* using the specified *weight* for each plane.
 The default is to use a 0.5 *weight* for all planes.
 A zero *weight* means that *clipa* is returned unchanged and 1 means that *clipb* is returned unchanged.
-If a single *weight* is specified it will be used for all planes.
+If a single *weight* is specified, it will be used for all planes.
 If two weights are given then the second value will be used for the third plane as well.

    Values outside the 0-1 range are considered to be an error.
 Specifying more